*Updated: August 24, 2019*

 Up until 1961 all card games were dealt from a single deck.
-That was the year when magician John Scarne, who was considered one of the world’s master card manipulators, went before the Nevada Gaming Control Board to ask that blackjack games be dealt from multiple decks to protect against any potential cheating.
-Oh – it just so happens that Scarne had recently invented a device to make dealing from multiple decks very easy, but it probably had nothing to do with the request.
+That was the year when magician John Scarne, considered one of the world’s master card manipulators, went before the Nevada Gaming Control Board to ask that blackjack be dealt from multiple decks to protect from potential cheating.
+Oh – it just so happens Scarne had recently invented a device to make using multiple decks very easy, but this probably didn’t have anything to do with the request.

-Devices like Scarne’s and others were called “shoes” because they looked a lot like a high-heel woman’s shoe.
-Regular blackjack players didn’t really like multiple deck games because it was now obviously a lot more difficult to count cards.
-Also, with each additional deck in play the House edge against the player increased by a fraction, so obviously casinos introduced as many shoe games as they could without running off their regular players.
+Devices like Scarne’s and others were called “shoes” because they looked similar to a high-heel woman’s shoe.
+Regular blackjack players weren’t really fond of multiple decks since they made it a lot more difficult to count cards.
+Also, each additional deck increases the House edge by a fraction, so obviously casinos introduced as many shoe games as possible without running off loyal customers.

-Breeding came up with a game that was kind of like poker, but with the hand being formed with two community cards and three player cards.
-The novelty of the game is in the wagering, which begins by dividing the stake into a trio of betting spots, with each spot containing an identical bet.
+Breeding developed something kind of like poker but with a hand formed using two community cards and three player ones.
+The novelty is really in the wagering, which begins by dividing the stake into a trio of betting spots, each one containing an identical amount.

-All cards are delivered face-down and after checking the three dealt cards players have an opportunity to pull back the wager in the “1” spot, or they can “let it ride” and continue playing with all 3 bets remaining on the table.
-The same option is available after the first community card is turned over, so players will either have 1, 2, or 3 bets remaining on the felt when the action is completed.
+Let It Ride is very unique because individuals are playing against a pre-set paytable of payouts based on the strength of hand and not other people or the dealer.
+All cards are delivered face-down and after checking the three dealt to them, players have an opportunity to pull back the wager in the “1” spot, or let it ride and continue playing with the 3 remaining bets.
+The same option is available once the first community card is turned over and then 1, 2, or 3 will stay on the felt when the action is completed.

-The lowest-paying hand on the board is Tens or Better which returns even money to the player.
-The highest-paying hand can vary because depending on the house paytable, a Royal Flush can usually score somewhere around 1,000 to 1.
-The odds apply to each of the wagers remaining live on the betting spots so it obviously pays the most when you let em’ ride.
+The lowest-paying result is Tens or Better which returns even money.
+The highest-paying hand can vary depending on the paytable, and a Royal Flush usually scores somewhere around 1,000 to 1.
+The odds apply to each stack of chips left, so letting e’m ride is understandably the most rewarding act.

-If you enjoy chasing winning hands, this is going to be a very costly game for you because constantly “letting it ride” will produce a massive house edge of about 20%.
-Sticking to the optimal playing strategy, which is a lot more boring, reduces the house edge to a respectable 3.5%.
+For those who enjoy chasing winning hands, this is going to be a very costly game because constantly “letting it ride” will produce a massive House edge of about 20%.
+Although sticking to the optimal playing strategy is much more boring, it reduces House edge to a respectable 3.5%.

-This accepted strategy dictates that players only “let it ride” if the three-card hand is:
+This accepted strategy dictates someone should only “let it ride” if their cards are:

-- Already Tens or Better, or three of a kind (an instant winning hand)
+- Tens or Better, or three of a kind (an instant winner)

-- Any three cards with a possible Royal Flush
+- Any three that create a possible Royal Flush

-- Three consecutive suited cards that offer a straight flush beginning at 3-4-5
+- Three consecutive and suited that offer a straight flush beginning at 3-4-5

-- Three suited cards over a run of four to a straight flush with one high card
+- Three suited over a run of four to a straight flush with one high

-- Three suited cards over a run of five to a straight flush with two high cards
+- Three suited over a run of five to a straight flush with two high

-After the first community card is revealed your chips should stay on the table only when the hand is a:
+After the first community card is revealed chips should only stay on the table when the hand is a:

 - Possible flush